Published

 Realtor commission fees

-Realtor commission, which rewards your agent and the buyer’s agent for helping you sell your home, is typically the most expensive seller closing cost.
-On average, realtor fees add up to 5.5% of the sale price of the property — often more than the rest of your closing costs combined!
+Realtor fees and commissions, which reward your agent and the buyer’s agent for helping you sell your home, are typically the most expensive seller closing costs.
+On average, realtor fees add up to about 5.5% of the property’s sale price — often more than the rest of your closing costs combined!

-Since realtor fees take such a huge chunk out of your sale proceeds, shopping around for a lower commission rate could lower your closing cost bill by thousands of dollars.
+Since realtor fees take such a huge chunk out of your sale proceeds, shopping around for a low real estate commission company could reduce your closing cost bill by thousands of dollars.

-The easiest way to save on realtor fees is to work with a discount real estate company like Clever Real Estate.
-Clever’s free service matches you with top-rated local agents from trusted brokerages like Century 21 and RE/MAX.
-You’ll also get an exclusive, pre-negotiated listing fees of just 1.5%.
-On a $400,000 home sale, finding your agent through Clever would save you $6,000!
+The easiest way to save on realtor fees is to work with a discount real estate broker.
+Real Estate Witch matches you with top-rated local agents from trusted brokerages like Century 21 and RE/MAX.
+You’ll also get exclusive, pre-negotiated listing fees of just 1.5%.

 Transfer taxes and recording fees